The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 December 29, 2025

-The pretesting effect shows that testing students before they learn new material enhances subsequent learning, even when initial answers are wrong, offering teachers a powerful priming strategy.
+The pretesting effect shows that assessing pupils before teaching enhances their learning, even with wrong answers, giving teachers a powerful strategy.

 Testing students on material they haven't yet learned might seem counterproductive.
 Why quiz pupils on content they're bound to get wrong?
 Yet a growing body of research reveals something unexpected: unsuccessful retrieval attempts before learning actually enhance how well students acquire and retain new information.
 This counterintuitive finding, known as the pretesting effect, suggests that errors made in the right context don't hinder learning; they prepare the mind for it.